hh6801/Pose-Estimation/README.md

 #### Demo

-You need to download yolo model to use as detector and then run the test.py file to generate image demos.
+You need to download yolo model to use as detector and then run the test.py file to generate image demo.